yulmanperez/yulmanperez.github.io/_pages/about.md

 - Training and testing of generative computer vision models with X-ray CT images.
 - Energy markets internship with the Autobidder team.

-The previous experiences have equipped me to contribute to the development of sustainable subsurface solutions for the future of energy.
 As I transition from academia into industry, my immediate goal is to apply this expertise within a major energy company, while leaving space to pursue future endeavors that connect technical innovation with the dynamics of global energy markets.

 News
 ======